nfitbh72/bricks/docs/refactor_plan.md

 - Removed 49 lines of bomb explosion logic from `Game.ts` (1117 → 1068 lines)
 - Bomb chain reaction logic now properly encapsulated in weapon system
 - All tests passing (5 test suites, 92 tests)

+**Phase 5: Level as Pure Data Object** (Nov 26, 2025):
+- Removed rendering logic from `Level.ts` - moved to `RenderManager`
+- Removed `reset()` method - brick restoration handled by individual bricks
+- `Level` reduced from 103 lines to 83 lines (20 lines removed)
+- `Level` is now a pure data container with only getters and state queries
+- `LevelFactory` handles all creation logic (already in place)
+- All tests passing (13 test suites, 106 tests)

 ### Remaining Concerns